Nursing Entry To Practice (NETP)

 What is Nurse Entry to Specialty Practice (NESP)?

 In conjunction with Southern District Health Board, we also offer up to two positions in a post graduate programme for New Graduate Registered Nurses to work in the specialty of mental health.
 This 56 week programme aims to develop your professional practice in specific skills required for the specialty field of mental health and addiction nursing.
 Those entering the programme are employed within our Mental Health Services and are required to complete a post graduate certificate in Mental Health Nursing.
 There are no positions offered for NESP in the mid year intake.

 We warmly welcome new graduates to apply via the Nursing Advanced Choice for Employment (ACE) website https://nursing.acenz.net.nz/ .
 At this site you will be able to apply online and access comprehensive information to help you through the application process.

 How does your intake work?

-If your application is successful you will be offered a position within our programme which runs over 56 weeks commencing late January and late August.
-All applications for both the NETP and NESP programmes must be made through the Nursing ACE website which will be open for applications on 12 April 2017 for the mid year intake.
+If your application is successful you will be offered a position within our programme which runs over 56 weeks commencing mid January and late August.
+All applications for both the NETP and NESP programmes must be made through the Nursing ACE website.

 What is your eligibility criteria?